Benefits Coverage Updates - CAA

-The Consolidated Appropriations Act (“CAA”) of 2020 introduced several recent requirements and practices related to benefits coverage.
-While the original planned implementation date was at the end of 2021, delays and changes have been recently announced.
+The Consolidated Appropriations Act (“CAA”) introduced several recent requirements and practices related to benefits coverage.
+While the originally planned implementation date was at the end of 2021, delays and changes have been recently announced.
 This month’s Bulletin provides an overview of the most current status for these actions.

 On September 30, 2021, the Biden Administration released a third Interim Final Rule (IFR) on this matter addressing the arbitration process which needs to be followed in the event that discussions between health care providers and the responsible parties fail to reach an accord.
 In short, if no agreement is reached after 30 days of good faith negotiations, the dispute must be referred to arbitration.
 After an arbiter is selected, both the payer and provider will submit the amount they believe the service should cost.
 The arbiter will then select one of the amounts as the out-of-network charge.